I've discovered a wonderful place to buy used books. But before I get into the details, let me ask you something...

 I'm about to tell you about my experiences with Thriftbooks...

-I found Thriftbooks last year when I was in need of a book on farms for our homeschool.
+I found Thriftbooks last year when I was in need of some educational books for my kids.
 (And maybe I sorta wanted a couple of books for me too...)

 I started with Amazon, but without a Prime membership, it was going to cost a lot more than I wanted to pay even if I bought used books.